 Although ETA is a huge step forward for developing synthetic weapon debris, improvements will be made to develop a second generation ETA.
 A THErmonuclear and prompt fission Neutron spectrum energy tuning Assembly (ATHENA) will be developed to generate a more representative neutron spectrum.
 Additionally, facility improvements to the NIF and updated constraints will be incorporated to increase the optimization.
 The goal of ATHENA is to develop a new ETA design to increase

 the ETA efficiency to produce ∼ 1012 fissions.
-Attaining a higher number of fissions is extremely important to create better quality samples and achieving better detection
+Attaining a higher number of fissions is extremely important to create better quality samples and achieve better detection

 of low production fission products.

-Finally, the goals have focused on generating a spectrally accurate neutron source and the generation of fission products; however, a real-world scenario deposits as nu- clear fallout and includes fractionation based on the physical properties and chemistry of the fission products.
-A fractionation technique can most readily focus on refractory fission products with low condensation points, as apposed to volatile mass chains as many of these are gases which may be lost in chemical separations.
+Finally, the goals focused on generating a spectrally accurate neutron source and the generation of fission products; however, real-world scenario deposits as nu- clear fallout and includes fractionation based on the physical properties and chemistry of the fission products.
+A fractionation technique can most readily focus on refractory fission products with low condensation points, as opposed to volatile mass chains, as many of these are gases that may be lost in chemical separations.
 Incorporating the fractionated synthetic fission product debris into a matrix representative to a nuclear forensics collection would be of great benefit to technical nuclear forensics training and exercises.

 Appendix A. Reproducibility